rlipsc/polymorph/README.md

 ## Constructing multiple entities

-To create several entities, a `seq[ComponentList]` is used.
+To create multiple entities in one operation, a `seq[ComponentList]` is used.
 This is aliased as `ConstructionTemplate`.

 ```nim
 let